 In some situations, you may not have a choice of treatment.
 It may be clear which treatment will work best.
 For example, your specialist may advise that surgery is best, because of the stage or position of your cancer.
 But you may be given a choice, especially if you have a small, early tumour.
 Radiotherapy can work as well as surgery for early stage cancer of the larynx.
 Radiotherapy used to be better than surgery at giving you a good voice.
 But with newer surgical techniques, voice quality is very good for early stage cancers.

 You may have a combination of treatments.
-And you may need to see a variety of doctors from the multidisciplinary team who specialise in different aspects of treatment.
-This could include specialist surgeons called head and neck surgeons, and cancer specialists (oncologists).
-You may also need help and support from other health specialists, such as a head and neck cancer clinical nurse specialist, dietician or speech and language therapist.
+And you may need to see a variety of people from the multidisciplinary team who specialise in different aspects of treatment.

 Rated 5 out of 5 based on 6 votes